 Estimated Price: $230 – $410

 Capable of carrying children up to 65 pounds, this high-mileage car seat is a breeze to install.
 Featuring the company’s ClickConnect technology, securing the Boulevard is as easy as opening the front of the unit, buckling your vehicle’s safety strap across and clicking the seat shut.
-Our Geeks’ quickest installation took just 11 seconds from start to finish.
+Customers have reported the installation taking just 11 seconds from start to finish.

-On the road, this seat’s two layers of side impact protection will divert potentially lethal forces away from your child’s head and neck.
-The seat’s adjustable headrest can be set to 1 of 14 different positions to accommodate your growing child.
-The seat also features an anti-rebound bar designed to prevent the seat from rotating in a crash and provides added leg room for your infant.
+On the road, this seat’s two layers of side-impact protection will divert potentially lethal forces away from your child’s head and neck.
+The seat’s adjustable headrest can be set to 14 different positions to accommodate your growing child.
+It also features an anti-rebound bar designed to prevent the seat from rotating in a crash.

 Evenflo Symphony Elite All-In-One Convertible Car Seat